donejs/donejs/docs/guide.md

 ## Creating a unit-tested view model

 In this chapter we will create a view model for the restaurant list functionality.
-What we want to do is to show a dropdown of all available states with a restaurants and when the user selects a state show a list of cities.
-Once a city is selected we will load a list of all restaurants for that city with the result looking like this:
+We want  to show a dropdown of all available states with restaurants.
+When the user selects a state, we want to show a list of cities with restaurants.
+Once a city is selected, we will load a list of all restaurants for that city.
+The end result will look like this:

 ![Restaurant list](img/restaurant-list.png)

 ### Identify view model state

 First we need to identify the properties that our view model needs to provide.
-We want to load a list of states from the server (all asynchronous requests return a [Promise](https://promisesaplus.com/)) and let the user select a single state.
+We want to load a list of states from the server and let the user select a single state.
 Then we do the same for cities and finally load the restaurant list for that selection.

 ![Restaurant list model state](img/restaurant-list-state.png)

-Which means the data model will look like this:
+All asynchronous requests return a Promise, so the data model will look like this:

 ```js
 {